CSC207-UofT/course-project-haunted-pyramid/res/Phase2/design_document.md

 The EventManager performs many functions, all related to the sorting, finding, filtering, modifying and creating of events.

-To better adhere to the Single Responsibility principle, some methods for sorting and returning lists of events should be part of a different Classes.
+To better adhere to the Single Responsibility principle, some methods for sorting and returning lists of events have been delegated to different Classes - the `WorkSessionManager` and `DefaultEventInformationGetter`.
 Using strategies for sorting and returning sub-lists and information about the relationships between events in EventManager would make this Class smaller and easier to understand.

 - Open / Closed Principle